Refresher on bash with Orange Pi specifics

 pi@orangepi:~$ sudo fdisk -l

-Now that we know where the USB device is located at we need to create a directory to mount the USB drive to with read-write rw access.
+Now that we know where the USB device is located at we need to create a directory to mount the USB drive to with read-write rw

 pi@orangepi:~$ sudo mkdir /media/usbstick